 Messages can be passed on any part of the ham radio frequency spectrum.
 Joe’s service in Joplin was on 2 meters–frequencies between 144 and 148 MHz.
 That’s above the FM band on your radio.

-Joe’s few days in Joplin weren’t adrenaline-pumping dramatic.
+The few days Joe spent in Joplin weren’t adrenaline-pumping dramatic.
 He served as net control operator with SATERN, the Salvation Army Team Emergency Radio Net.
 He relayed messages related to the functions of canteens on wheels that supplied water, food and other supplies to people in need.

 On the Ground

 Volunteers came from several hours distance to help out.
 Joe himself drove about four hours.
-Joe says food and accommodations were good, too.
+He said food and accommodations were good, too.
 The community was very supportive of the efforts done on their behalf.

 Once you become a ham, get involved with a local club and any radio nets in your area.
 Listen, learn, and participate.
 And make new friends–like Joe.

 Hear my interview with Joe Casler by listening to DestinySurvival Radio for August 29, 2013

 .
 You’ll find out more than I can share here.
 Want to know what Joe found to be creepy?

 For more info on resources Joe and I referred to, check out the following: